 Continued from yesterday.

-In the past, economic development programs like Memphis 2005 – the much heralded answer to solve our structural economic problems and to revive our economy at the close of the 20th century – have received widespread support from the private and public sectors, but in the end, their real impact was limited.
+In the past, economic development programs like Memphis 2005 have received widespread support from the private and public sectors, but in the end, their residual impact was limited.

-The reasons included alienation of many economic development groups that were expected to accept responsibility for goals but received no money to achieve them, lack of the community-based support that was needed for the program to become implanted in the Memphis DNA and a tendency to see economic growth in terms of the old, gas-dependent economy.
+The reasons included alienation of many economic development organizations that accepted responsibility for goals but received no money to achieve them, lack of the community-based support that was needed for the program to become implanted in the Memphis DNA and a tendency to see economic growth as an extension of the present.

 Sticking With The Facts

 We hope that some of the veterans from these past wars will talk to new members of the MemphisED team as they come aboard.
 In the Memphis Flyer, the new V-P of economic development talked about the importance of existing business by spotlighting distribution yet again, and he said MemphisED is different from previous plans because “it’s actually being implemented.”

 We hope someone will pull the Memphis 2005 file out of the Chamber’s filing cabinets.
 It too had specific objectives.
 It too was implemented.
 It too had measurements and regular reports to the community.
 It too had broad city government, county government and business support.
 It too had a highly-publicized launch and standing room only meetings to report on its progress.

 MemphisED is an important opportunity for Memphis, and every one of us should hope that it succeeds.
 But it needs to be grounded in reality and avoid the spin that can undermine it before it even begins.